Fort Albany Airport

-Fort Albany Airport is located adjacent to Fort Albany, Ontario, Canada.
-It has a singular, gravel runway designated runway 10/28 that is 3,601 feet (1,098 meters) long and 98 feet (30 meters) wide.
+Fort Albany Airport is located adjacent to the Indian reserve, Fort Albany 67 of the Fort Albany First Nation, Ontario, Canada.
+It has a singular, gravel runway designated runway 10/28 that is 3,601 by 100 ft.
 The airport has one passenger terminal capable of accommodating approximately 50 passengers.
 There is also a cargo facility at the airport.

 Airlines and destinations

 Air Creebec also offers fixed wing air ambulance transfers from the airport to other destinations in Ontario or Quebec.